MCL Tear Midtown St. Louis, MO

 Medial Collateral Ligament (MCL) tears can occur due to various causes, including:

-- Contact Sports: Football, soccer, and hockey players in Midtown St. Louis, MO frequently sustain direct impacts to the outer knee, causing the inner knee to overstretch or tear.
+• Contact Sports: Football, soccer, and hockey players in Midtown St. Louis, MO often experience direct blows to the outer knee, leading to overstretching or tearing of the inner knee.

-- Poor Conditioning or Muscle Imbalance: Inadequate strength in the muscles around the knee may heighten the risk of MCL tears due to overcompensation by the ligament.
-Imbalances between the quadriceps and hamstrings can destabilize the knee, putting additional strain on the MCL.
+• Poor Conditioning or Muscle Imbalance: Insufficient knee muscle strength may heighten the risk of MCL tears due to overcompensation by the ligament.
+Muscle imbalances between the quadriceps and hamstrings destabilize the knee, increasing MCL strain.

-- Inadequate Warm-Up or Flexibility: Skipping warm-up exercises before engaging in physical activity makes the MCL less prepared for sudden movements.
-Stiff knee muscles can raise the risk of MCL overstretching during activities.
+• Inadequate Warm-Up or Flexibility: Failing to perform warm-up exercises prior to physical activity makes the MCL less prepared for sudden movements.
+Inflexible knee muscles heighten the chance of MCL overstretching during physical activities.

 Symptoms of an MCL Tear